jeanferrerdata/PerceptronBreastCancer/README.md

-# Breast Cancer Diagnosis with Perceptron Neural Network
+# Breast Cancer Diagnosis with a Perceptron Neural Network

 This project demonstrates the use of a Perceptron neural network to classify breast cancer diagnoses based on the Wisconsin Breast Cancer (Diagnostic) Data Set.